Josh9182/Excel-Tips-and-Tricks/README.md

 # Excel-Tips-and-Tricks
-This a compilation of the most commonly used functions, VBA, and Power Query tricks I use frequently to make data analysis just a little bit easier!
+This a compilation of the most commonly used functions and tricks I use frequently to make data analysis just a little bit easier!

 ## Function Content
 ### Arithmetic Functions